Overview of the International Exchange Program (IXP)

 - Be nominated by the National Competent Authority of your respective IAEA Member State

-- Be vetted by the US DOE NNSA Office of International Emergency Management and Cooperation
+- Be vetted by the US DOE NNSA Office of Nuclear Incident Policy and Cooperation

-The IXP is sponsored by the International Emergency Management and Cooperation Program of the United States Department of Energy's National Nuclear Security Administration.
+The IXP is sponsored by the Office of Nuclear Incident Policy and Cooperation of the United States Department of Energy's National Nuclear Security Administration.
 It is hosted by the National Atmospheric Release Advisory Center (NARAC) at Lawrence Livermore National Laboratory in Livermore, California, USA.